mvnrc/Unity-Package-Uninstaller-1.3-legacy/README.md

 [Forum Thread](https://forum.unity.com/threads/unity-package-uninstaller.378829/)

 #### Remove
-To remove the **Package Uninstaller** asset itself, simply locate the `Package Uninstaller.unitypackage` file on your computer, using the _Browse_ button and hit _Uninstall_.
+To remove the **Package Uninstaller** asset itself, simply locate the `Package Uninstaller.unitypackage` file on your computer using the _Browse_ button and hit _Uninstall_.

+#### Troubleshooting

+- _Package Uninstaller menu does not appear:_
+When you import the Package Uninstaller, make sure that the Unity Editor builds the project successfully without any errors, at least once.
+Otherwise, the editor won't be able to add the menu (it's an almost common case for every utility asset).
+Don't forget to restart the editor afterward.
+If that didn't solve the issue, close the Unity editor, then go to your project folder on your PC and remove all the sub-folders inside the Movinarc folder, except the Assets folder.

+- _Some of the files are not removed after uninstalling the package:_
+Package Uninstaller only removes the files/folders that are included inside the original asset that you've downloaded from Asset Store, not the ones which have been created after importing the asset.

+- _I can't see my asset in the list of packages:_
+That could be a problem with your Unity installation or corrupted files/folders.
+You can check that out or also manually locate the asset (`.unitypackage` file) from your computer, using the _Browse_ button.

 #### Credits:
 - [SharpCompress](https://github.com/adamhathcock/sharpcompress)